-The National Council for Behavioral Health Surveyed 880 Community Behavioral Health Care Organizations Across the Country.
+The National Council for Mental Wellbeing Surveyed 880 Community Behavioral Health Care Organizations Across the Country.
 The Results Show Emergency Funding Needed to Keep their Doors Open

 WASHINGTON, D.C.
 (April 16, 2020) – Community behavioral health organizations (CBHOs) treating mental health and substance use disorder (SUD) patients are in danger of closing their doors because of the economic carnage caused by the COVID-19 pandemic.

 A wave of closures would make the nation’s growing mental health and addiction crisis dramatically worse.

 According to an online survey conducted by ndp | analytics and the National Council for Mental Wellbeing, nearly two-thirds of CBHOs believe that they can only survive financially for three months or less under the current COVID-19 conditions, and nearly half of all behavioral health organizations across the country already have cut positions.